MichaelAHood/readmissions-risk-scorer/data-science-on-TAP.md

 c. `DRGCODES.csv` - contains the comorbidity features `DRG_MORTALITY` and `DRG_SEVERITY`.
 These are data that essentially represent how severe, complicated, and dangerous a patient's condition is.

-* Name the files whatever you want to call them and give them any appropriate labels, e.g. Healthcare.
+Name the files whatever you want to call them and give them any appropriate labels, e.g. Healthcare.

-* Click "Upload" and wait.
+Click "Upload" and wait.

-* You will have to do steps 3. and 4. for each file you want to upload to the Data Catalog.
+You will have to do steps 3. and 4. for each file you want to upload to the Data Catalog.

 # 2. Create a Jupyter (iPython) notebook and load data into Spark

-* Click on the "Data Science" tab on the right side of the console Dash Board.
+Click on the "Data Science" tab on the right side of the console Dash Board.
 Click on the "Jupyter" tab.

 ![Creating a Jupyter Notebook](images/jupyter.png)

-* Give your notebook a name and click on the "Create New Instance" button.
+Give your notebook a name and click on the "Create New Instance" button.
 It can take a few seconds while the Docker host spins up a container running your Jupyter notebook.

-* TAP uses the standard Anaconda distribution for iPython, but you can click on the "Help" tab to verify that your battle tested scientific toolkit (e.g. `pandas`, `numpy`, `scipy`, `sklearn`, `matplotlib` etc.) is available and ready to use.
+TAP uses the standard Anaconda distribution for iPython, but you can click on the "Help" tab to verify that a battle tested scientific toolkit (e.g. `pandas`, `numpy`, `scipy`, `sklearn`, `matplotlib` etc.) is available and ready to use.

 ![A Brand New Jupyter Notebook](images/ipython.png)

-* *Note:* If there is a package that you want to use that is not available just run `!pip install myPackage`.
+*Note:* If there is a package that you want to use that is not available just run `!pip install myPackage`.

-* Start by making some standard `pyspark` imports:
+Start by making some standard `pyspark` imports:
 ```python
 from pyspark import SparkContext, SparkConf
 from pyspark.sql import SQLContext
 ```

-* Since we are working with csv files the `spark-csv` package is extremely useful ([spark-csv docs here](https://github.com/databricks/spark-csv)).
+Since we are working with csv files the `spark-csv` package is extremely useful ([spark-csv docs here](https://github.com/databricks/spark-csv)).
 Specifically, it allows us to read csv files directly into DataFrames and enables labor saving features like automatically inferring schema.
 The default version of Spark for TAP 0.7 is Spark 1.5.0 which does not have spark-csv as part of the standard toolkit, so it must be passed using the `--packages` parameter of `spark-submit`:

 ```python
 import os